About the Theatre

 Non-profit professional theatre affiliated with Actors' Equity Association.

-Three main stage productions — usually a family musical, a children's play appealing to all ages, and an adult drama or comedy.
-Staged readings of original works in our "Little Theatre."
+Four mainstage productions — usually a family musical, a children's play appealing to all ages, a drama or comedy appealing to older children and teens, and a holiday show.

 Improving the Lives of Children and Families